the-threshold-frequency/Watch/README.md

 Next, the products section appears, there are three categories of watches which has been arranged in an animated environment for aesthetic purposes.
 A quote for decorative purposes.
 Footer.
+<br> Please view the webpage in a resolution of 1527x765px as display optimisation as not been added.